wagtail/wagtail/docs/getting_started/tutorial.rst

         content_panels = Page.content_panels + [
             FieldPanel('body', classname="full"),
         ]

+        # There should be only one Home page
+        # This restricts the maximum number of Home Page
+        # instances to one
+        max_count = 1

 ``body`` is defined as ``RichTextField``, a special Wagtail field.
 You can use any of the :doc:`Django core fields <django:ref/models/fields>`. ``content_panels`` define the